JamesHagerman/p9813/README-VS-Compile.md

 More poking and I've gotten `TotalControl.dll` to compile as well as all of the Java nonesense.

 I've removed some things from the gitignore because I really do not want to do all of this mess again later.
 Sorry.

+## Third, `it-does-not-work.dll`

+Yeah, after all of this, Processing is yelling about not having the native code it needs.
+I'm moving on...